mikealbers/Helios/README.md

 ### METHODOLOGY

-_Create a game window with a player ship and buildings to land on with the HTML cancas element and manipulating them with JS_
+_Create a game window with a player ship and buildings to land on with the HTML canvas element and manipulating them with JS_

 ### IMPLEMENTATION SPECS